o-k-a-y/PetSynth/README.md

-# PETSYNTH
+# PetSynth
-Restoration of the PETSYNTH software created Chiron Bramberger used on the Commodore PET to play music.
+Restoration of the PetSynth software created Chiron Bramberger used on the Commodore PET to play music.

 Inspired by LOOK MUM NO COMPUTER https://www.youtube.com/watch?v=vysJEpKIVkU

-Help out if you have experience programming C or would like to learn!
+*Help out if you have experience programming C or would like to learn!*

 ## Files downloaded from the archived website:
 https://web.archive.org/web/20110727173412/http://www.petsynth.org/downloads_source/